paul-ollis/clippets/docs/index.rst

   - Clippets watches for changes to this file and allows them to be loaded without restarting.

-  - Alternatively, you can use the built-in or an external editor to add or modify snippets.
+  - You can also use the built-in or an external editor to add or change snippets.

 - The group and snippet hierarchy can be reorganised within the TUI.

 - Full keyboard support, plus mouse support for many operations.

-.. include:: credits.txt

 Table of contents, indices and tables